AACSB Alliance Member | Advisors to Dow 30 & Global 1000 Boards

 • AWS: World's leading cloud platform

-• B-commerce: End-to-end logistics network
+• E-commerce: End-to-end logistics network

 • Strategy: Reinvestment over profit